Steveris/steveris.github.io/glossary.md

 The geographic, and metaphysical scope within which the DSA exercises full investigative, regulatory, and enforcement authority.

 ### Relations - Public Interface Division (PID):
+This Division focuses on spin, deception, and diplomacy.
+They negotiate treaties, deals, and alliances with various Entities and organizations.
+They are also the organization that suppresses, twists, spins, and creates various pieces of media to misinform, desensitize and disillusion the masses.
+Because of their efforts in movies such as the Exorcist, many people believe possession is simply movie nonsense.
+Also because of the Exorcist, many individuals that do believe in possession believe some obviously incorrect information which serves the purposes of the Treaty of Disillusionment.

 ### Research and Development (R&D):
+This Division studies, analyzes, and researches not only new technology, devices and paracausal capabilities derived from Metaphysical Spaces.
+It also studies varioius Elements to aid in the efforts of Field Agents and other teams in the pursuit of the Department's operations and goals.

 ### Tactical Response:
+The paramilitary branch of the Department.
+When negotiation fails or was never an option, Tactical Response is called in.
+They are often the last resort, and when deployed they are often working in tandem with Containment to contain the situation.
+When lives are on the line, and a hyper-aggressive Entity is wreaking havok, Tactical Response is called to put it down if Containment isn't an option.
+If you are an INH, the last thing you want to see is Tactical Response on your doorstep.

 ### Treaty of Disillusionment:
 The international binding agreement between humanity and the majority of non-human Courts, Alliances, Factions, Covens, and groups.
 This Treaty requires mutual secrecy, controlled integration, and non-aggression.
 Violations are to be reported immediately.